 and the OECD Development Assistance Committee (DAC) reporting standards, the

-Romanian MFA strives to increase transparency and effectively communicate results.
+Romanian MFA and the RoAid Agency strive to increase transparency and effectively communicate results.

 Thus, in 2013, the Romanian MFA joined the European Commission (EC)’s initiative of designing and developing a software platform (EU DEVFIN) for the benefit of ten European Union Member States in order to support them strengthen their official development assistance (ODA) reporting systems.

 As an endorser of Busan Outcome Statement, Romania publishes data to the IATI standard since 2014.
 IATI is a voluntary, multi-stakeholder initiative that seeks to improve the transparency of aid, development, and humanitarian resources in order to increase their effectiveness in tackling poverty.
 IATI brings together donor and recipient countries, civil society organisations, and other experts in aid information who are committed to working together to increase the transparency and openness of aid. (find out more)

 Romania publishes data to the IATI Standard through the EU-DEVFIN database, a tool that contributes to the fulfilment of the Busan commitments.
 The MFA EU-DEVFIN data is based on Romania’s yearly ODA reporting.
 This tool has not only helped Romania enhance the quality of its data – a precondition for transparency – but also provided a fairly simple method of producing the IATI data, since EU-DEVFIN can convert data into the IATI Standard format.